 Changing queues requires 4 WCLK cycles on the write port (see Figure 44, Write Queue Select, Write Operation and Full flag Operation).
 WADEN goes high signaling a change of queue (clock cycle "A").
 The address on WRADD at that time determines the next queue.
-Data presented during that cycle ("A") and the next cycle ("B" and "C"), will be written to the active (old) queue, provided WEN is LOW.
-If WEN is HIGH (inactive) for these 3 clock cycles, data will not be written in a queue.
-The write port discrete full flag will update to show the full status of the newly selected queue ( $Q_x$ ) at this last cycle'srising edge ("C").
-Data present on the data input bus (Din), can be written into the newly selected queue ( $Q_x$ ) on the rising edge of WCLK on the third cycle ("D") following a change of queue, provided WEN is LOW and the new queue is not full.
-If the newly selected queue is full at the point of its selection, any writes to that queue will be prevented.
+Data presented during each cycle, will be written to the active queue, provided WEN is LOW.
+If WEN is HIGH (inactive), data will not be written in a queue.
+The write port discrete full flag will update to show the full status of the newly selected queue.
+Data present on the data input bus (Din), can be written into the newly selected queue on the rising edge of WCLK a change of queue, provided WEN is LOW and the queue is not full.
+If the selected queue is full at the point of its selection, any writes to that queue will be prevented.
 Data cannot be written into a full queue.